jangroth/aws-certification-notes/devops-engineer-professional.md

 #### [↖](#4_12)[↑](#4_12_3_1)[↓](#4_13) Function Scaling
 * The first time you invoke your function, AWS Lambda creates an instance of the function and runs its handler method to process the event.
   * When the function returns a response, it sticks around to process additional events.
   * If you invoke the function again while the first event is being processed, Lambda creates another instance.
   * This continues until there are enough instances to serve all requests, or a concurrency limit is reached.
   * When the number of requests decreases, Lambda stops unused instances to free up scaling capacity for other functions.
+* **Concurrency** is `invocations/s * runtime` (eg. 10/s * 4s = 40)
+  * Can configure *reservered concurrency*
+    * No other function can use that concurrency
+  * Can configure *provisioned concurrency* before an increase in invocations
+    * Can ensure that all requests are served by initialized instances with very low latency.

 ---